Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Introduction

 \section{Introduction}

 Superconductivity is a macroscopic quantum state of matter in which certain materials exhibit precisely zero electrical resistance when cooled below a characteristic critical temperature, $T_c$.
 The field's origin traces back to 1911, when Dutch physicist H. Kamerlingh Onnes, in his quest to understand the behavior of matter near absolute zero, first observed superconductivity in mercury \cite{Onnes1911}.
 This landmark discovery was enabled by his earlier success in liquefying helium in 1908 \cite{Onnes1908}, which provided the cryogenic environment necessary to reach 4.2 K. At this temperature, Onnes found that the electrical resistance of his mercury sample vanished completely.
-Another defining feature is perfect diamagnetism below $T_c$, known as Messiner effect, and was discovered in 1933 by Walther Meissner and Robert Ochsenfeld \cite{Meissner1933}.
+Another defining feature is perfect diamagnetism below $T_c$, known as Meissner effect, and was discovered in 1933 by Walther Meissner and Robert Ochsenfeld \cite{Meissner1933}.
 This demonstrated that superconductivity is a true thermodynamic equilibrium state, not merely a dynamic state of infinite conductivity, thereby revealing the deep quantum mechanical nature of the phenomenon.

 The first successful theoretical microscopic description came more than 20 years later by Bardeen, Cooper, and Schrieffer (BCS) \cite{BCS,Cooper1}.
 BCS theory's key idea is that a phonon-mediated effective attraction overcomes the Coulomb repulsion, binding electrons into Cooper pairs \cite{Cooper1,BCS}.
-These pairs, being bosonic, condense into a single macroscopic quantum state, protected by an energy gap ($\Delta$), which is responsible for the system's remarkable properties.
+These pairs exhibit unique properties.
+Rather than behaving as independent particles, they act as a collective entity exhibiting a macroscopic wavefunction that extends across the entire material.
+This coherent quantum state is characterized by an energy gap ($\Delta$), representing the binding energy of the pairs, which prevents low-energy excitations and underpins the system’s remarkable properties.
 BCS theory was a monumental success, explaining the energy gap, the $T_c$ formula, the specific heat jump, and the isotope effect \cite{isotope1,isotope2}.

 Despite its success, BCS is a weak-coupling theory.
 It was generalized by Eliashberg (building on work by Migdal \cite{Migdal1958}) in 1960 to handle the strong-coupling regime, where the electron-phonon interaction is large \cite{eliash1,eliash2}.
 Eliashberg theory explicitly accounts for the retardation of the phonon-mediated interaction—the fact that the lattice response (phonons) is much slower than the electronic motion.
 This strong-coupling theory, which requires solving a set of coupled integral equations, provided a quantitative description for materials like lead and mercury, where BCS theory failed numerically.